 Is the video uploaded to a server?

-No, absolutely not.
+No, not.
 All processing happens 100% locally in your browser.
-Your video file is read using the browser's File API, decoded by the native video codec, rendered to Canvas, and encoded by gif.js running in Web Workers — all without any network communication.
+Your video file is read using the browser's File API, decoded by the native video codec, rendered to Canvas, and encoded by gif.js running in Web Workers - all without any network communication.
 You can verify this yourself by opening your browser's Developer Tools (F12), switching to the Network tab, and monitoring requests during the conversion process.
 You won't see any upload traffic.
 This design ensures complete privacy for sensitive or confidential video content.

 How does the video to GIF conversion work technically?

-The conversion pipeline has four stages: (1) Video decoding — the browser's native codec decodes the video file loaded via URL.createObjectURL().
-(2) Frame seeking — we use video.currentTime to seek to each calculated timestamp and wait for the seeked event.
-(3) Canvas capture — each frame is drawn onto an HTML5 Canvas element using ctx.drawImage(video, ...), scaled to the target dimensions.
-(4) GIF encoding — the gif.js library encodes all frames using the LZW compression algorithm in Web Workers for non-blocking performance.
+The conversion pipeline has four stages: (1) Video decoding - the browser's native codec decodes the video file loaded via URL.createObjectURL().
+(2) Frame seeking - we use video.currentTime to seek to each calculated timestamp and wait for the seeked event.
+(3) Canvas capture - each frame is drawn onto an HTML5 Canvas element using ctx.drawImage(video,.), scaled to the target dimensions.
+(4) GIF encoding - the gif.js library encodes all frames using the LZW compression algorithm in Web Workers for non-blocking performance.
 The resulting GIF blob is displayed as a preview and offered for download.

 What browsers work with this converter?

 The converter works in all modern browsers: Chrome 130 and later (we've tested up to Chrome 134), Firefox 115+, Safari 16.4+, and Edge 115+.
 It requires Canvas API support and Web Workers, both of which are universally available in current browsers.
-Chrome provides the best performance due to its optimized video decoder and V8 JavaScript engine.
+Chrome provides the best performance due to its improved video decoder and V8 JavaScript engine.
 Safari works correctly but may be 15-25% slower due to differences in Canvas rendering performance on macOS and iOS.

 How can I reduce the GIF file size?

-There are three primary levers for controlling GIF file size: (1) Output width — this has the biggest impact.
+There are three primary levers for controlling (1) Output width - this has the biggest impact.
 Halving the width reduces pixel count by ~75%, proportionally reducing file size.
 For social media, 320px is often sufficient.
-(2) Frame rate — reducing from 15fps to 10fps removes 33% of frames.
+(2) Frame rate - reducing from 15fps to 10fps removes 33% of frames.
 Most content looks smooth at 10fps.
-(3) Quality setting — the "Low" quality option uses aggressive color quantization that reduces palette accuracy but significantly shrinks file size.
+(3) Quality setting - the "Low" quality option uses aggressive color quantization that reduces palette accuracy but significantly shrinks file size.
 For the best balance, we recommend 480px width, 10fps, and Medium quality as a starting point, then adjust based on your specific needs.

 Developer Resources & References